 In March and April 2018, a series of workshops in the same 19 locations as well as an additional one in Tamworth was held.
 A total of approximately 700 people attended the workshops which provided an opportunity for people to discuss and provide feedback.

 Two online webinars were also held – a general webinar and one that was focused on the regulatory proposals.
 Approximately 110 people attended these webinars.
 A copy of the webinars are available for viewing.

 What the proposed new system aims to do

 The proposed new system aims to fulfil the NSW Government's commitment to deliver stand-alone legislation that respects and conserves Aboriginal cultural heritage for current and future generations.
-It also aims to recognise Aboriginal custodianship and ensure Aboriginal people have the authority to makes decisions about Aboriginal cultural heritage, while providing clear and consistent processes for economic and social development in New South Wales.
+It also aims to recognise Aboriginal custodianship and ensure Aboriginal people have the authority to make decisions about Aboriginal cultural heritage, while providing clear and consistent processes for economic and social development in New South Wales.

-Video 2: Why there is a need for change and the benefits of the proposed new system.
+- Video 2: Why there is a need for change and the benefits of the proposed new system.

-Video 4: An overview of the proposed new Aboriginal cultural heritage assessment pathway.
+- Video 3: An overview of the proposed new Aboriginal cultural heritage assessment pathway.

-Video 5: A webinar recording of an information session about the proposed new system for managing and conserving Aboriginal cultural heritage.
+- Video 4: A webinar recording of an information session about the proposed new system for managing and conserving Aboriginal cultural heritage.

 - Video 5: A webinar recording on the regulatory proposals set out in the draft Aboriginal Cultural Heritage Bill 2018.